 The backache continues.
 It may even be getting worse as time passes.
 As your baby gets bigger, so does your uterus and this puts pressure against your spine adding to the strain and potentially making it more curved.
 Not to mention the extra baby weight!

 That pesky dark line is likely to develop until labour.
 Moisturiser can't hurt and it should fade not long after birth.

 What is my body doing at 24 weeks pregnant?

-The reason they’re so common in pregnancy is down to those pesky hormones, again – they can cause sluggish digestion and constipation, meaning you strain when you go to the loo, putting extra pressure on the veins around your bottom.
+As we mentioned, you may be experiencing haemorrhoids or piles.
 You may notice itchy bumps around your anus and bright, red blood in the toilet bowl and on the loo paper.
-As unpleasant as they are, piles can be treated easily with haemorrhoid creams to numb the pain and itching, so book an appointment with your GP for advice.
+As unpleasant as they are, piles can be treated easily with haemorrhoid creams to numb the pain and itching, so book an appointment with your GP if you need advice.

 What to do this week

 - Book a meeting with your manager: It’s time to tell your employer that you’re pregnant if they don't know already.
 This is known as the notification week, or the 15th week prior to the week your baby is due.
 You’ll probably have told your line manager before this point, especially if you’ve been taking time off for antenatal appointments, but in case you haven’t, now’s the time to mention it!

 How big should my bump be at 24 weeks pregnant?